XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 # First RippleAPI Script ##

-This script, `get-account-info.js`, simply fetches information about a hard-coded account.
+This script, `get-account-info.js`, fetches information about a hard-coded account.
 Use it to test that RippleAPI works:

 ```
 {% include 'code_samples/rippleapi_quickstart/get-account-info.js' %}